JahnnyDev/Crayon/README.md

 based on much better projects like openTK and GLFW.net.
 This is really just my own experiment in rendering.

-If you have ideas on how to make this actually good i'm open to suggestions
+If you have ideas on how to make this actually good i'm open to suggestions.

 ## Summary
 ### EngineGL